 - Mondal R et al.(2014) Childhood Polyarteritis Nodosa: a prospective multicentre study from easternIndia

 - Relia N et al(2012) Monoclonal cryoglobulinemia, livedo reticularis, and renal failure.
 Kidney Int 82:118

 - Schanz S et al (2003) Intravenous immunoglobulin in livedo vasculitis: a new treatment option?
 J Am Acad Dermatol 49: 555-556

 - Weir NU et al (1995) Livedo reticularis associated with hereditary protein C deficiency and recurrent thromboembolism.
 Br J Dermatol 132: 283-285

 - Wu S et al (2014) Sneddon's syndrome: a comprehensive review of the literature.
 Orphanet J Rare Dis 9:215.

 - Zelger B et al (1995) Differential diagnosis of livedo syndromes. dermatologist 46: 369-379

 - Zelger B et al (1992) Life history of cutaneous vascular lesions in Sneddon's syndrome.
 Hum Pathol 23: 668-675

-Outgoing links (27)Antiphospholipid syndrome; Antiphospholipid syndrome; Calciphylaxis; Cholesterol embolisation syndrome; Cholesterol embolism; Cryoglobulins; Cutaneous b-cell lymphomas (overview); Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; ...
+Outgoing links (27)Antiphospholipid syndrome; Antiphospholipid syndrome; Calciphylaxis; Cholesterol embolisation syndrome; Cholesterol embolism; Cryoglobulins and skin; Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; Dermatomyositis (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.